hamzawaqas-01s/Health-Care-Management/README.md

 # Health-Care-Management

-This application allows patients to register and make appointments.
-Admin can also make appointments and view appointments.
+This application allows patients to register and make appointments.Admin can also register patients, make appointments, view or cancel appointments.